cappig/MC-status-bot/README.md

 `mc!setup [ip] [bedrock]` Create the two channels that will display the server status.

-`mc!rmchann` Removes the monitoring channels
+`mc!rmchann` Removes the monitoring channels.

 <br>